-During 2022, LGIM continued their deforestation engagement campaign.
+During 2023, LGIM continued their deforestation engagement campaign.
 Having communicated initially with around 300 companies in deforestation-critical sectors, they then followed up with direct engagements to discuss their deforestation policies and approaches.
-As part of their deforestation policy they will be sanctioning companies for not meeting their minimum expectations of having a deforestation policy or programme from 2023 onwards.
+As part of their deforestation policy they will sanction companies (normally a vote against the Chair) for not meeting their minimum expectations of having a deforestation policy or programme.

-LGIM has joined over 30 financial institutions as part of the global Finance Sector Deforestation Action (FSDA) initiative to commit to use best efforts to eliminate agricultural commodity-driven deforestation from their investment portfolios by 2025.
+LGIM is part of the steering committee of the global Finance Sector Deforestation Action (FSDA) initiative to commit to use best efforts to eliminate agricultural commodity-driven deforestation from their investment portfolios.
 The initiative has set out investor expectations for companies around commitments, disclosure and actions related to deforestation.
 LGIM are also active members of the Investors Policy Dialogue on Deforestation (IPDD).
 This collaboration was established in 2020 and is an investor-led engagement initiative that aims to halt deforestation.